TED stands for Technology, Entertainment, Design and it's a yearly conference in Long Beach in California that started in 1984.

 Jehane talks about the power of movies to change peoples minds.
 She is also a TED Price winner and her wish is to bring the world together one day a year through the powe of film.

-- Larry Brilliant wants to stop pandemics
+- Larry Brilliant - My wish: Help me stop pandemics

 Another TED Prize winner.
 He talks about has the smallpox was eredicated from the planet.

 Nicholas who is the founder of the MIT media lab has talked about this project four times at TED.
 1984 where he first talks about it and also in 2006, 2007 and 2008.
-This is from 2006.
+This is the first from 2006.
 The projects goal is to build and distribute the 100 dollar laptop to children in third world countries.